Three Practices to Communicate, Engage and Influence People

 by Nathan JamailMr.
-Jamail is president of the Jamail Development Group and author of the best-selling Playbook Series.
-He is a motivational speaker, entrepreneur and corporate coach.
-As a former Executive Director, life insurance sales professional and business owner, he travels the country helping individuals and organizations achieve maximum success.
+Jamail, president of the Jamail Development Group, and author of the best-selling Playbook Series, is a motivational speaker, entrepreneur and corporate coach.
+As a former Executive Director, life insurance sales professional and business owner of several small businesses, Nathan travels the country helping individuals and organizations achieve maximum success.
 Nathan has worked with thousands of leaders in creating a coaching culture.
 Get your copy of Nathan Jamail’s most recent book released by Penguin Publishers, “The Leadership Playbook” at www.NathanJamail.com.

 In order to develop these relevant skills and to create the best team today and in the future, there are three things a leader can do.
 First: learn how to be a coach to your players; this, most likely, is not what your manager did for you.
 Second: identify what you want to coach.
 Third: commit and implement a true practice program that requires the leader to participate.